Blue Demon Jr, Dos Caras, Huracan Ramirez Jr, Argozan, Trench Fighter, Neutron, El Cardo

 Is considered the most influential mini in the history of lucha libre and is ranked closely with Neutrino as the greatest mini fighter of all time.
 When they finally met in the ring in 2008 El Nano came away with the victory in a match that the Magister described as the best of the decade.
 El Nano's mask from that event is on display at the Museum de Lucha Libre on the campus of the Wrestling Women Academy.

-In one of the most shocking events in the history of Lucharama, a newcomer luchador from Colombia, named Verdanto, made it all the way to the semifinals before having to withdraw due to injury.
+In one of the most shocking events in the history of Lucharama, a newcomer luchador from Colombia, named Verdanto, made it all the way to the semifinals at Lucharama-2018 before having to withdraw due to injury.
 No newcomer since Argozan at Lucharama-98 had even reached the quarter-final round.
 Unlike Argozan, Verdanto had no official record outside of his native country and thus has never faced a ranked opponent.
 El Medico Angel stated during his ringside commentary that Verdanto displayed technical skills and strategic maturity inconsistent with his purported level of experience.
 The mystery surrounding Verdanto only deepened when investigations revealed that his expenses were paid for by Luctor Management, LLC.

 Journeyman luchador who has accumulated more losses in sanctioned events than any other wrestler in the modern era.
 Despite this ignominious accomplishment, Eigeno is widely respected for his skills and dedication to the sport.